microsoft/fabricnotes/notes/05-fabric-artifacts-all.md

 ---
 id: 05-fabric-artifacts-all
-title: The Fabric Artifacts - All in One
+title: The Fabric Items - All in One
-imgalt: "A sketchnote introducing all the artifacts types in Microsoft Fabric"
+imgalt: "A sketchnote introducing all the item types in Microsoft Fabric"
 ---

-# The Fabric Artifacts - All in One
+# The Fabric Items - All in One